Why should you pay more for a professional 3D scanner?

 Even if a 3D scan looks nice, one should consider how close it is to the actual model.
 The quality of the internal components, combined with software calibration, will dramatically impact the accuracy you can reach.
 Critical errors are more than common on a low-cost scanner, as can be seen in the below chart:

-Chart 1: Accuracy comparison between peel 3d and Skanect.
+Chart 1: Accuracy comparison between Peel 3D and Skanect.

 You can use this widget to

 In this test, we scanned a controlled artifact five times with each 3D scanner, extracted the reference distance (point-to-point distance between two spheres), and compared it to the controlled measurement.
-As seen above, a Skanect 3D scanner resulted in an average error of 10.7 mm, while peel 3d provided an average error of 0.115 mm.
-The standard deviation is also significantly more minor with the peel 3d scanner.
+As seen above, a Skanect 3D scanner resulted in an average error of 10.7 mm, while Peel 3D provided an average error of 0.115 mm.
+The standard deviation is also significantly more minor with the Peel 3D scanner.

 This means that even if a shape is recognizable when scanned with a Skanect, it can be way off regarding how close it is to the actual object.
 In other words, if you are trying to design something based on your scan, chances are it will not fit (or be very loose).